PennyLaneAI/qml/glossary.rst

         specific subsystems.
 The architecture defines which algorithms a variational circuit can implement by fixing the trainable parameters.
 A circuit ansatz is analogous to the architecture of a neural network.

-    :doc:`Dequantization </glossary/dequantization>`
-        The process of creating a classical algorithm that matches or improves on the complexity of the best-known quantum machine learning algorithm for a given task, thus negating its potential for quantum advantage.
-Such classical algorithms are often "quantum-inspired".

-    :doc:`HHL Algorithm </glossary/hhl_algorithm>`
-        A quantum algorithm for solving systems of linear equations.
-Used as a subroutine in numerous quantum machine learning algorithms.

     :doc:`Hybrid Computation </glossary/hybrid_computation>`
         A computation that includes classical *and* quantum subroutines, executed on different devices.